Stat-Cook/deident/paper.md

-The delivery of quality health care is a constant act of balancing demand against capacity, with emerging, data intensive, artificial intelligence (AI) and machine learning (ML) approaches poised to bridge gaps in the large, resource-limited sector (Harwich and Laycock 2018;
+The delivery of quality health care is a constant act of balancing demand against capacity, with emerging, data intensive, artificial intelligence (AI) and machine learning (ML) approaches poised to bridge gaps in the large, resource-limited sector [@harwich2018thinking;
+@wilson2019high; @nelson2019predicting; @yu2018artificial].
+The scale
-Wilson 2019; Nelson et al. 2019; Yu, Beam, and Kohane 2018).
-The scale of data required in such projects magnifies the importance of existing ethical and legal frameworks for research with human participants (Sales and Folkman 2000; UKRI 2022), notably around the risks posed by the processing of personally identifiable data (PID) and pseudo-PID (variables which if used together can identify an individual) (ICO 2023).
+of data required in such projects magnifies the importance of existing ethical and legal frameworks for research with human participants [@sales2000ethics; @UKRI], notably around the risks posed by the processing of personally identifiable data (PID) and pseudo-PID (variables which if used together can identify an individual) [@ICO].

-One approach to dealing with PID concerns is to apply transformations to the data, e.g. encryption of names, or aggregation of ages, which can limit the risk of identification at the cost of nuance (Tachepun and Thammaboosadee 2020).
+One approach to dealing with PID concerns is to apply transformations to the data, e.g. encryption of names, or aggregation of ages, which can limit the risk of identification at the cost of nuance [@tachepun2020data].
 Hence, we demonstrate an extendable package of tools for the implementation and application of deidentification techniques to panel data sets.